LucasBehrendt/gamers-ground/README.md

 ### Useful Links & Contact Info

- - The mid section of the footer holds links to various useful pages / resources of the site.
+ - The mid-section of the footer holds links to various useful pages / resources of the site.
 These include popular categories and customer service links.

- - Fictional contact information is also found here, with a location, email and phone number for customers to get in touch with Gamers Ground.
+ - Fictional contact information is also found here, with a location, email, and phone number for customers to get in touch with Gamers Ground.

- - On larger screens, three columns holds the links and info, while on mobile devices, they are found in a single, easily readable column.
+ - On larger screens, three columns hold the links and info, while on mobile devices, they are found in a single, easily readable column.

 <details>